7empest15/7empest15/README.md

 </div>

 ### :woman_technologist: About Me :
-I am a young french developer\n
+I am a young french developer

-    :seedling: You can look my skills on my profile.\n 📫You can reach me on discord : 7empest15\n
+    - :seedling: You can look my skills on my profile.

+    - 📫You can reach me on discord : 7empest15